 The IRS receives millions of tax returns every year from individuals and businesses, filed electronically and through the mail.
 As a result, the agency has developed an efficient system for processing these returns through the use of computers and highly trained staff.
 If you file a tax return, someone will lay eyes on it; however, the depth of the review will not always be the same.
+The tax return review process has multiple steps, and not every return will be scrutinized carefully.

 When you mail your completed tax returns to the IRS, a machine does the initial sorting, opening envelopes and setting aside returns that include payments by check.
 The returns move on to employees, who sort the returns based upon their type.
 The returns are batched into groups, and the information they contain is entered into an electronic system by other IRS employees called data transcribers.
 Once the data is in the system, a computer checks the return for errors, such as mathematical errors; if none are found, the return is processed, and the IRS issues you either a refund or a balance due notice.